 Bb Major pentatonic scale | Bb | C | D | F | G |

-Did you know that every Major pentatonic scale has a related minor pentatonic scales?
-If you play the Major scale pentatonic starting from the 6 degree, you get all the same notes of its relative minor pentatonic scale.
-For example, the C Major pentatonic and A minor pentatonic scale share the same notes.
+Did you know that every Major pentatonic scale has a related minor pentatonic scale?
+If you start a Major pentatonic scale from the 6th degree, you’ll play the same notes as its relative minor pentatonic scale.
+For example, the C Major pentatonic and A minor pentatonic scales use the same notes.

-The following chart shows what notes belong the minor pentatonic scale in all 12 key signatures.
+The chart below shows the notes that make up the minor pentatonic scale in all 12 keys.

 Minor pentatonic scale | 1 | b3 | 4 | 5 | b7 |